-Teeth stains can happen to anyone and brushing with a toothpaste designed for whitening is a simple way to brighten your smile gradually or maintain your professional teeth whitening treatment.
+Teeth stains can happen to anyone, and brushing with toothpaste designed for whitening is a simple way to brighten your smile gradually or maintain your professional teeth whitening treatment.

-Before we go on to list the 10 best whitening toothpastes that work, let’s go on to define what a whitening toothpaste is.
+Before listing the 10 best whitening toothpaste that works, let’s define a whitening toothpaste.

 What Is Whitening Toothpaste